What do Tasmanian devils look like?

 What controls their numbers?

 In the past competition and perhaps predation from thylacines would partly control Tasmanian devil numbers.
-Other factors affecting numbers included food availability, direct persecution, competition from other devils and quolls, the loss of den sites to development, rodenticides and the toll of road kills.
+Other factors affecting numbers included food availability, competition from other devils and quolls, the loss of den sites to development, rodenticides and the toll of road strike.

 Do they have diseases and parasites?

 Tasmanian devils carry several internal and external parasites.
 They often have small numbers of ticks, round worms, tapeworms, and other parasites.
 Devils carry a unique tapeworm (Dasyurotaenia robusta) that is also listed as a threatened species along with its host.
 Very old devils often present with lymphoma, and a range of other non-cancerous tumours.